-Mr. Hussain has significant experience litigating First Amendment questions, and currently represents former FBI Deputy Director Andrew McCabe in his constitutional lawsuit for wrongful termination, McCabe v.
-Barr et al., No. 19-CV-2399 (D.D.C.).
-Mr. Hussain also recently defended Dr. Salomon Melgen at trial against claims of bribing US Senator Robert Menendez, and successfully argued for acquitting both men of all charges involving First Amendment-protected political contributions – a ruling that, in the New York Times' words, "blew a hole" in the prosecution's case and led to the dismissal of all remaining charges.
+Mr. Hussain is an accomplished advocate for both plaintiffs and defendants facing the US Department of Justice.
+Most recently, he led the team that brought former FBI Deputy Director Andrew McCabe’s wrongful termination suit, defeated the government’s summary judgment motion, and negotiated the settlement restoring Mr. McCabe’s retirement status and benefits, with Attorney General Garland later telling Congress that DOJ settled “because of a likelihood of loss on the merits.”
+Mr. Hussain also defended Dr. Salomon Melgen at trial against claims of bribing US Senator Robert Menendez, and successfully argued for acquitting both men of all charges involving First Amendment-protected political contributions—a ruling that, in The New York Times’ words, “blew a hole” in the prosecution’s case and led to the dismissal of all remaining charges.

 Mr. Hussain served as a law clerk to the Honorable Ellen Segal Huvelle of the United States District Court for the District of Columbia.
 He earned his law degree from Yale Law School, where he received the Potter Stewart Prize for best moot court team and the President’s Public Service Fellowship.
 Before law school, he worked as a creative executive at a Hollywood studio-based production company.